-The period around the turn of the millennium was marked by the adoption of relevant laws for the development of the volunteering sector, such as the amendment of the 1928 Law on Non-Profit Organisations and Foundations in 1994, the 1999 Law on Voluntary Service and the 2007 Law on Youth Voluntary Service.
-The International Year of Volunteers (2001) provided an important impetus to volunteering in Luxembourg: A volunteering agency, a higher council for voluntary work and a website for volunteering was published in Luxembourg (SPES, 2010).
+The period around the turn of the millennium was marked by the adoption of relevant laws for the development of the volunteering sector, such as the amendment of the 1928 Law on Non-Profit Organisations and Foundations in 1994 (loi du 21 avril 1928 sur les associations et les fondations sans but lucrative, telle qu'elle été modifiée par les lois des 22 février 1984 et 4 mars 1994, Texte coordonné du 4 mars 1994), the 1999 Law on Voluntary Service (loi du 28 janvier 1999 concernant le service volontaire) and the 2007 Law on Youth Voluntary Service (loi du 31 octobre 2007 sur le service volontaire des jeunes).
+The International Year of Volunteers (2001) provided an important impetus to volunteering in Luxembourg: a volunteering agency, a higher council for voluntary work and a website for volunteering were created in the following years.
+Furthermore, the official Charter of Volunteering (Charte du Bénévolat) was published in Luxembourg (SPES, 2010).